 Œ Magazine: Given your unique relationship with fashion, your choice to open a laundromat/cafe is quite curious.
 What led you to start this business 24 years ago?

 Ulrich: Because of our interest in fashion, we were always a little picky about washing clothes the right way.
 There was no laundromat in the neighborhood, and I had some experience in gastronomy.
-Ralf and I agreed that cheesecake and cappuccino would add that personal something to an otherwise anonymous launderette and keep customers entertained while they waited.
+Rolf and I agreed that cheesecake and cappuccino would add that personal something to an otherwise anonymous launderette and keep customers entertained while they waited.
 Waschsalon became a bit of a meeting place and even now that we don’t own the place anymore, we love running into the more affectionate clients!

 Œ Magazine: Cheesecake is always a clever solution (laughs)!